-In the United States, patent laws were introduced in 1760.
-Most European countries developed their Patent Laws between 1880 to 1889.
 In India Patent Act was introduced in the year 1856 which remained in force for over 50 years, which was subsequently modified and amended and was called "The Indian Patents and Designs Act, 1911".
 After Independence a comprehensive bill on patent rights was enacted in the year 1970 and was called "The Patents Act, 1970".